wiedehopf/graphs1090/README.md

 ### Move graphs data to adsb.im

-The old install needs to be 64bit, if it is not take a look at these notes: https://github.com/dirkhh/adsb-feeder-image/issues/338

 #### on the old install:

 - Update graphs1090 to the most recent version by running the install script